Battle of Huế: Prelude

 On the night of 30 January it started to rain; from 2 February onwards this rain, low cloud and foggy weather (known locally as the crachin) would last through much of the battle and severely hamper Allied air and artillery support.

 Attack

 In the early morning hours of 31 January 1968, a division-sized force of PAVN-VC soldiers launched a coordinated attack on the city of Huế.
 At 02:33, a signal flare lit up the night sky, and two battalions from the PAVN 6th Regiment attacked the western wall of the Citadel.
 Their objective was to capture the Mang Ca Garrison.
+The battle was initiated during the Vietnamese new year Tết holiday.
+The Viet Cong began a comprehensive campaign of systematically killing South Vietnamese government officials, their families and acquaintances, and anyone in Huế who had any tangential relationship with or had endorsed the government of South Vietnam government or the United States.
 Other objectives included the Tây Lộc Airfield and the Imperial Palace.